Hiwonder-docs/ROSOrin/source/docs/8_Voice_Control_Course.md

 ros2 launch xf_mic_asr_offline voice_control_color_detect.launch.py
 ```

-6. After the program starts, say the wake word **Hello Hiwonder**, then say “**start color recognition**” to begin the color detection process.
+6. After the program starts, say the wake word **Hello Hiwonder**, then say **Start color recognition** to begin the color detection process.
 The robot will identify the color and announce its name.
 For example, place a red block within the camera’s field of view.
-When the red object is detected, the robot will announce “Red.”
+When the red object is detected, the robot will announce **Red**.

-To stop color recognition, say the wake word **Hello Hiwonder**, then say “**stop color recognition**.”
+To stop color recognition, say the wake word **Hello Hiwonder**, then say **Stop color recognition**.

 > [!NOTE]
 >